Alsace–Lorraine: During World War I

-A plaque commorating the reported murder of three farmers, at Gertwiller, Bas-Rhin, Alsace, just after World War I began.
+A plaque commemorating the reported murder of three farmers, at Gertwiller, Bas-Rhin, Alsace, just after World War I began.
 Apart from the victim names, the plaque reads, "ICI A GERTWILLER le 22 Aout 1914 furent fusillés contre tout justice trois fermiers alsaciens... victimes innocentes de la barbarie allemande / Alsaciens!
 Souvenez Vous!
 L'Association des Proscrits d'Alsace".
 [Diacritics, only as appear on the plaque.]
 Machine translation (Google, October 2025): "HERE IN GERTWILLER on 22 August 1914, three Alsatian farmers were shot against all justice... innocent victims of German barbarity / Alsatians!
 Remember!
 The Association of the Outlaws of Alsace".

 In French foreign policy, the demand for the return of Alsace and Lorraine faded in importance after 1880 with the decline of the French monarchist element, but when World War I broke out in 1914, recovery of the two lost provinces became the top French war goal.

 The increased militarization of Europe and the lack of negotiations between major powers led to harsh and rash actions regarding Alsace–Lorraine being taken by both sides during World War I. As soon as war was declared, both the French and German authorities used the inhabitants of Alsace–Lorraine as propaganda pawns.

 Germans living in France were arrested and placed into camps by French authorities.
 When the French army occupied certain villages, veterans on the German side of the 1870 conflict were sought out and arrested.
 (Note: In 1914, Albert Schweitzer was put under supervision in Lambaréné, French Equatorial Africa; in 1917, he was taken to France and incarcerated until July 1918.)